tianocore-docs/edk2-DscSpecification/1_introduction/12_terms.md

 with a similar set of requirements.
 A module that is of module type `BASE`, depends only on headers and libraries provided in the MDE, while a module that is of module type DXE_DRIVER depends on common DXE components.
-The EDK II build system also permits modules of type `USER_DEFINED`.
+The EDK II build system also permits modules of type `USER_DEFINED` and `HOST_APPLICATOIN`.
 These modules will not be processed by the EDK II Build system.
 For a definition of the various module types, see Appendix C.

 **Package**